-F1 Sauber cleared of unauthorized advertising, rules Swiss commission
+F1 Sauber cleared of unauthorised advertising, rules Swiss commission

 It came to the conclusion that the sponsorship agreement with “Stake” and Sauber’s appearance with the logo should generally be considered advertising.
 When examining the illegality, the SFGB took into account that Sauber mainly appears internationally and that no appearances with the “Stake” logo take place in Switzerland.

 Sauber also did not run any advertising explicitly aimed at Switzerland.
-Furthermore, according to the Commission, the “Stake” offering is not accessible in Switzerland.
+Furthermore, according to the commission, the “Stake” offering is not accessible in Switzerland.
 The platform took measures to prevent players from Switzerland from registering on it.

 For these reasons, the SFGB is discontinuing the proceedings.
 However, it stated: “This decision is not a precedent”.
-It will continue to investigate every suspected case of advertising for unauthorized casino games.
+It will continue to investigate every suspected case of advertising for unauthorised casino games.

 Adapted from German by DeepL/amva